Coaches & Assistants

 Rebecca Mahler’s first memory of speed skating involves hanging onto the boards of the Gerry Murphy Arena for dear life.
 Thanks to a great combination of hard work and fun, as well as excellent coaches, co-skaters, parents, and volunteers, Rebecca eventually managed to let go of the boards.
 She has since had the privilege of representing the NWT at the Arctic Winter Games in 2002 and 2006, and at the Canada Winter Games in 2003 and 2007.
-Rebecca assisted in coaching LTS and SS1 on Saturdays during the 2017-18 season and is looking forward to leading the same Saturday groups this year.
+Rebecca currently coaches our Sunday Learn to Skate (LTS) and Speed Skate 1 (SS1) programs.

 David got into speed skating as an adult, mainly because of his two kids, Michael and Jill.
 He is a Level 3 coach and has been coaching the competitive group for over 12 years.
 He started speed skating himself as an adult and has competed in speed skating at the Master’s level, skating his first race at a young 42!

 Dave got on the ice to give back to the community.
 He has been a regular on-ice assistant with the YSSC since 2008 and lucky for us, he plans to continue!
 Dave primarily helps with SS3 and is always sad when his friends graduate to the Competitive group.
 As well as assisting the club on the ice, Dave’s IT skills have been invaluable in updating the registration database.